rdelfin/pe_mentorship/week_7/problems.md

 ## Problem 2

 On this problem, we're taking a look a little at what bash does when it executes programs.
-Start up the container, and open two tmux panes.
-Attach an `strace` instance on one pane to the bash process runnin on the other one (you can print the PID of a bash process by running `echo $$`).
+Startup the container, and open two tmux panes.
+Attach an `strace` instance on one pane to the bash process running on the other one (you can print the PID of a bash process by running `echo $$`).

 1. Run the command `ls -l *.c` and watch the output of strace.
 Can you identify where